kputnins/WebCraft/README.md

 npm i
 ```

-To run locally pn `localhost:1234`:
+To run locally on `localhost:1234`:

 ```sh
 npm start